-Migraine is a neurovascular disorder, earmarked by extreme, pounding pain, typically on one side of the head.
-The severe pain of a migraine attack can feel debilitating.
+Migraine can cause extreme, pounding pain, typically on one side of the head, that can feel debilitating.
 Often, migraine pain is accompanied by nausea and vomiting.

 It’s been shown that vomiting may, in some instances, alleviate or halt migraine pain.
 In fact, some people with migraine induce vomiting in order to make their head pain stop.
-In this article, we’ll go into the possible reasons why vomiting may sometimes have this effect.
+Learn more about migraine and vomiting, and explore the reasons why vomiting can sometimes have this effect.

 It’s not definitively known why vomiting stops migraine pain for some individuals.
 There are several possible explanations.

 A 2013 study hypothesized several reasons why vomiting may halt migraine pain.